FACTBOX-Soccer-Brazil's Confederations Cup stadiums

-April 10 Following are the six stadiums that will host the June 15-30 Confederations Cup, the first test of Brazil's capacity to organize next year's World Cup soccer tournament.
+May 20 Following are details of the six stadiums that will host the June 15-30 Confederations Cup and test Brazil's capacity to organize next year's World Cup soccer tournament.

 MARACANÃ, RIO DE JANEIRO